ZhenhaoH/dcd_torch/torch_dcd/README.md

-### Torch Polytope Proximity and Distance
+### Differentiable Collision Detection between in PyTorch

 This module provides a PyTorch implementation of the LP-based polytope proximity solver and differentiable minimum distance/penetration magnitude between two convex polytopes.
-It mirrors the JAX reference in `dpax/polytopes.py` and uses a primal–dual interior-point (PDIP) method.

-## API
+## Main functions

 - `problem_matrices(A1, b1, r1, Q1, A2, b2, r2, Q2)`
   - Build LP terms `(c, G, h)` for the proximity problem.